-Root canal treatment is a dental procedure to treat infection at the centre of a tooth (the root canal system).
-Root canal treatment is also called endodontics.
-The infection is caused by bacteria that live in the mouth and invade the tooth when:
+Root canal treatment is a dental procedure used to treat infection at the centre of a tooth (the root canal system).
+It's also known as ' endodontics'.

-- teeth are damaged by trauma, such as a fall
+- damage to teeth as a result of trauma, such as a fall

-- Dentine is a softer material that supports the enamel and forms most of the tooth.
+- dentine – a softer material that supports the enamel and forms most of the tooth

-- Cementum is a hard material that coats the root surface.
+- cementum – a hard material that coats the root's surface

-- Dental pulp is the soft tissue at the centre of the tooth.
+- dental pulp – the soft tissue at the centre of the tooth

 The root canal system contains the dental pulp and extends from the crown of the tooth to the end of the root.
 A single tooth can have more than one root canal.

-This process continues as there is nothing to stop more bacteria passing down the root canal, which causes the tissues around the end of the tooth to become red and swollen.
-This can cause your tooth to become painful and, in extreme circumstances, your face may become swollen (dental abscess).
+This process will continue because there's nothing to stop more bacteria passing down the root canal, which causes the tissues around the end of the tooth to become red and swollen.
+This can make your tooth painful and, in extreme cases, your face may become swollen (known as a dental abscess).

-- attempting to save the tooth by removing the bacteria from the root canal system (root canal treatment)
+This can be done by either removing the tooth (extraction) or attempting to save it by removing the bacteria from the root canal system (root canal treatment).

-In root canal treatment, the bacteria are removed from inside the root canal system, the root canal is filled and the tooth is sealed with a filling or crown.
+After the bacteria have been removed, the root canal will be filled and the tooth sealed with a filling or crown.
 In most cases, the inflamed tissue at the end of the tooth will heal naturally.

-Continue to next section: Why root canal treatment should be done
+Continue to next section: When root canal treatment should be done